What’s the Keto Diet? Your Beginner’s Guide

 Breakfast – start your day right with a big plate of bacon and eggs – breakfast of champions!
 However, if you aren’t hungry in the morning you should take advantage of this and not force yourself to eat.
 The number one sign that your metabolism is improving is being less hungry in the morning.

-Lunch – prepare a lettuce wrap filled with ham, cheese, and mayonnaise, or BLT, for a satisfying midday meal.
+Lunch – prepare a lettuce wrap filled with ham, cheese, and mayonnaise(make sure the mayo has avocado oil and not canola oil or any other type of vegetable oil), or BLT, for a satisfying midday meal.

 Snack – nibble on some pork rinds, or cubes of cheese